EDJINEDJA/NER/README.md

 ```
 ### Inference

-For test this software you are Processing adated to take a text file on docx doc pdf formats and return text

-change you text file link and run  this code
+To test the software, simply use the Processing.py script.
+The script is designed to take input in the form of text files (docx, pdf) and return anonymized text.

 ```python
 $ python Processing.py

 ```
-BatchProcessing is adapted to infer the algorithme on several text
-Just fil give a text folders to the algorithme and run the following scrypte
+Batch Processing: The BatchProcessing.py script is designed to handle multiple files at once.
+You just need to provide a folder containing text files, and the algorithm will process them in batch.

 ```python
 $ python BatchProcessing.py
 ```